ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 In this tutorial, we are taking a deeper look at what it takes to utilize the CORE API to create a simple multiplayer game.

-* **Completion time:** TODO: TBD
+* **Completion Time:** ~30 minutes
-* **Knowledge level:** No prior knowledge of Lua
+* **Knowledge Level:** No prior knowledge of Lua
 * **Skills you will learn:**
     * Downloading and editing templates
     * Creating a script and using it to:
         * Rotate an object
         * Spawn a template/asset
         * Despawn a template/asset
         * Create an interactable event
         * Create a custom property
         * Update UI elements
     * Using triggers
     * Creating and updating trigger labels
     * Creating UI elements

 ---